PennLINC/PennLINC.github.io/docs/LabHome/Basics/Onboardingcoding-guide.md

 ---
 layout: default
-title: Best practices for coding for scientific computing
+title: Coding for scientific computing
-parent: Lab Basics
+parent: Computation Basics
-nav_order: 3
+nav_order: 5
 has_toc: true
 ---

-# Best practices for coding for scientific computing at PennLINC
+# Coding for scientific computing at PennLINC

 This is a guide for coding for scientific computing at PennLINC.
 People may have different styles in coding; however, there are a few guidelines we recommend here in order to enhance code's reproducibility, reusability, to make it less prone to mistakes, etc. In other words, your code achieves exactly what you wanted; after several months, when looking at your code, you can still quickly get what you coded; you or other lab members can also reuse your code for other projects in the future.